SentiaResearch

 Fundamental Context

-MarginsImproving but still below breakeven
+MarginsImproving but still negative

 Market Context